 Fexofenadine is called a non-drowsy antihistamine; however, it can still cause drowsiness in a few people.
 Make sure your reactions are normal before you drive and before you use tools or machines.

 Do not take indigestion remedies during the two hours before or the two hours after you take a fexofenadine tablet.

 |Used for||Seasonal allergic rhinitis (hay fever); chronic urticaria (hives)|

 Exposure to pollen can cause your body to produce allergic symptoms, called hay fever.
-Cells in the lining of your nose release a chemical called histamine when they come into contact with it.
-This leads to inflammation (rhinitis), which produces symptoms such as sneezing and a runny or blocked nose.
+Cells in the linings of your nose and eyes release a chemical called histamine when they come into contact with pollen.
+Histamine causes inflammation (rhinitis), which produces symptoms such as sneezing and a runny or blocked nose.
+It also causes red, watery and itchy eyes (allergic conjunctivitis).
 Fexofenadine, an antihistamine, stops the effects of histamine and this helps to relieve these symptoms.

 Urticaria is a condition where an itchy skin rash develops.
 The rash may be triggered by an allergy or it can be caused by some other factor which may not be known.
 If the rash lasts for longer than six weeks, it is referred to as chronic urticaria.
 Fexofenadine is given to ease the symptoms of rash in people with chronic urticaria.

 There are three strengths of fexofenadine tablet available - 30 mg, 120 mg and 180 mg.
 The 30 mg strength is for treating hay fever in children aged 6-12 years; the 120 mg strength is for treating adults with hay fever; and the 180 mg strength is for chronic urticaria.

 Before taking fexofenadine